Introduction

 Step 7 - Configure Your Data Stream

-Select your source connection and click "Next" in the top right
+- Select your source connection and target PostgreSQL connection, then click "Next" in the top right

-When you're happy with your settings, click "Next" in the top right
+- When you are happy with your settings, click "Next" in the top right

 Step 8 - Start and Monitor the Transfer